RMerl/asuswrt-merlin/README-merlin.txt

 firmware:

 System:
-   - Based on 3.0.0.4.374_4422 sources from Asus
+   - Based on 3.0.0.4.374_4561 sources from Asus
    - Various bugfixes and optimizations
-   - Some components were updated to newerversions, for improved stability and security
+   - Some components were updated to newer versions, for improved stability and security
    - Persistent JFFS partition
    - User scripts that run on specific events